syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 The [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager.html) helps to apply the themes for both syncfusion and framework controls.
 There are 22 built-in themes that can be applied using `SfSkinManager` for rich user interface experience.
 Some of the built-in themes color derivations can be customized using [ThemeStudio](https://help.syncfusion.com/wpf/themes/theme-studio).

 N> Theme studio based on themes provides improved consistency and uniqueness among various controls compared to other themes.
-Its recommedned to use theme studio based themes in application over other themes.
+Its recommended to use theme studio based themes in application over other themes.

 ## Themes List